bsteverink/docker-django-demo/readme.md

 # Docker Django development and deployment demo

 The branches of this repository are structured to follow the development steps that I have taken before arriving at automated docker deployment.
 To follow my footsteps browse through the repository in the following order:

-1. docker
+1. Docker
-2. docker-compose
+2. Docker-compose
-3. rancher
+3. Rancher
-4. jenkins
+4. Jenkins
+5. Ansible

 Each branch has its own sections of the bash commands listed below.
 Follow them and you will get an empty Django project up and running in no time.